 In September 1936 Tottenham took him on trial.
 He played four games for the first team in a seven week period, Bradford at home, then Barnsley, Swansea and Aston Villa all away.
 He also played more than 20 games for the reserves and other club sides.

 After his trial ended he moved to Guildford City in the Southern League and scored 148 times in two years with them before moving back to Scotland and played for Clyde.

 When he retired as a footballer he returned to work in the shipyards for nearly ten years.
 He then returned to America, where he coached and help set up the Connecticut State Amateur League.
 He was inducted into the USA Hall of Fame in 1986.
 Where incidentally he stands alongside his own son, George Brown.

-Notes - 1 - Not to be confused with the current NFL team, a number of team have carried the same name over the years, including in baseball side.
+Notes - 1 - Not to be confused with the current NFL team, a number of teams have carried the same name over the years, including in baseball side.

 Image - FIFA, Thanks - USA Soccer Hall of Fame, BBC, THFC, FIFA, Phillysoccerpage, The Times, The Guardian,

 Follow Keith on Twitter @keith16024542